fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ----

 #### Course plan (if on PC, press ESC)
+- Chapter 1 = Introuction (course, digital and corporate finance presentation)
-- Chapter 1 = Digitalising the corporate finance processes
+- Chapter 2 = Digitalising the corporate finance processes
-- Chapter 2 = Leveraging the "business partner finance" with Big data & Analytics
+- Chapter 3 = Leveraging the "business partner finance" with Big data & Analytics
-- Chapter 3 = Technology & solutions
+- Chapter 4 = Technology & solutions
-- Chapter 4 = Required skills to manage the transformation
+- Chapter 5 = Required skills to manage the transformation
-- Chapter 5 = Implementing finance transformation
+- Chapter 6 = Implementing finance transformation

-You may approach the course from the processes (ch 1 & 2), the solutions (ch 3), the implementation (ch 5).
+You may approach the course from the processes (ch 2 & 3), the solutions (ch 4), the implementation (ch 6).

 ----